Wishing You a Safe & Happy Holidays From SafetyDocs!

 Carpentry worker wearing a harness and hard hat whilst on the top of framing

-Hazards in Woodwork
+Hazards in Carpentry Work

 • Wood dust: In Australia, all wood dust is now classified as carcinogenic (liable to cause cancer).
 Wood dust exposure can lead to respiratory problems like asthma, bronchitis, and cancer.